sebastianmyhr/Artificial-Life-Final/README.md

 ![project gif](final.gif)

 ## Overview
 This project is a physics-based simulation using Taichi to model a jumping shape composed of multiple rigid bodies connected by springs.
 The simulation evolved over multiple labs, refining its structure, actuation, and optimization techniques.
+The success of the shape is dependent upon how long it stays in the air and the height it reaches.

 ## Development Progression

-### Lab 2: Rigid Body Skeleton
+### Rigid Body Skeleton
 - Implemented a **wheel-like structure**, where multiple rigid boxes are connected to a central hub using springs.
 - Introduced **procedural spring connections**, allowing elastic movement.
 - Developed core simulation functions: